brockross/dudel-fe/notes.md

   - submit data it creates
   - respond to game state notifications (sent from server) by showing a different page/interface -

+## misc ideas

+- dynamically include player names in some prompts (in addition to static list). e.g. "Max barfing"